Koushik-Ramesh/jenkins/README.md

 # jenkins

-This is a repository create dto host all learnings related to jenkins starting from basics to advanced pipelines using both Declarative Pipelines are Scripted Pipelines using shared libraries
+This is a repository created to host all learnings related to jenkins starting from basics to advanced pipelines using both Declarative Pipelines are Scripted Pipelines using shared libraries

 Pipeline Types: